C API Reference#

 enumerator OVRTX_SEMANTIC_NONE#

-Transform of a prim expressed as column-major 4x4 matrix of double (kDLFloat, 64, 16)
+Transform of a prim expressed as row-major 4x4 matrix of double (kDLFloat, 64, 16)

 Transform of a prim expressed as 3xdouble position, 4xfloat rotation and 3xfloat scale (kDLUInt, 8, 56)

-Transform of a prim expressed as 3xdouble position, 3x3float rotation matrix (kDLUInt, 8, 64)
+Transform of a prim expressed as 3xdouble position, 3x3float row-major rotation matrix (kDLUInt, 8, 64)

 enumerator OVRTX_SEMANTIC_PATH_STRING#